sahilseth/flowrdocs/source/rd/vignettes/build-pipes.md

 ### Burst: one to many relationship

-Further, D is a set of three commands (D1-D3), which need for a single process.
-They would be submitted as `scatter` after waiting on C in a `burst` type relationship.
+Further, D is a set of three commands (D1-D3), which need to wait for a single process (C1) to complete.
+They would be submitted as `scatter` after waiting on C in a `burst` type dependency.

 <!---